Jenova-Framework/J.E.N.O.V.A/README.md

 Now, why Jenova and J.E.N.O.V.A?
 The answer is straightforward.
 Name formatting like this was popular in the 2000s, similar to F.E.A.R. or A.K.I.R.A.
 It doesn't reference anything specific.
 However, it's worth noting that Projekt J.E.N.O.V.A refers to the entire toolchain, which includes the Framework, Runtime, Emulator, etc.

 > [!IMPORTANT]
-> Jenova Only Supports Godot 4.2+, Windows 7 to 11 x64, Linux and Mac support are not planned for now.
+> Jenova Supports Godot 4.2+, Windows 7 to 11 x64 and Linux x64, Mac support is not planned for now.
-> At the moment Jenova only provides MSVC Support, However you can use Visual Studio directly.
+> At the moment Jenova provides MSVC and GCC Support, However you can use Visual Studio on Windows directly without [Jenova MSVC Compiler Package](https://github.com/Jenova-Framework/Jenova-Packages/releases/tag/jenova-msvc-compiler-pkg-14.41.34120).
+>
-> If you need C++ Scripting with support of Linux or Mac you can use [Godot Sandbox](https://github.com/libriscv/godot-sandbox).
+> If you need C++ Scripting with support Mac you can use [Godot Sandbox](https://github.com/libriscv/godot-sandbox).

 > [!NOTE]
 > Current builds doe not include the Virtual Machine and Emulator.
 While the code for these features is present, they are disabled because they are still heavily under development.